IP Attorneys Guiding Entrepreneurs from Startup to Exit

 Clocktower Law is a Boston-area patent and trademark law firm whose attorneys have built startups of their own, so we get it.
 We get not only what it means to be an entrepreneur and what is at stake – but also how IP works in the real world.
 We use this unique understanding to help startups navigate all of their IP challenges – protecting their ideas and brands from the competition at every stage of the process.

-Since 2001, Clocktower has guided its clients to 22 successful acquisitions in transactions generating over $6 billion.
-Some notable clients include:
+Since 2001, Clocktower has helped its clients have 23 successful exits valued at over $6 billion.
+Notable clients include:

 - AppNexus (acquired by AT&T)

 For entrepreneurs like you, it’s important to get started protecting your IP as soon as possible – and to make sure it’s done correctly.
 The stakes are too high and the consequences are too great to risk waiting too long or failing to act.
 But we understand that hiring an attorney can be a difficult process, so we’ve made it simple for our clients.
 We call this the “Lather-Rinse-Repeat Process,” because protecting your IP is a process, not an event: